Overpriced, small tubs of plant protein are the bane of any athlete's existence...

 How Do You Find the Best Cheap Vegan Protein Powder?

-Supplement companies will do their best to confuse and dazzle consumers with varying serving sizes, fancy descriptions that doesn't really mean anything and so on and so forth.
+Supplement companies will do their best to confuse and dazzle consumers with varying serving sizes, fancy descriptions that don't really mean anything, and other such marketing nonsense.

-Sifting through the market of vegan protein powders to find a high-quality and cheap product can be rather overwhelming...
+Sifting through the market of plant-based protein powders to find a high-quality and cheap product can be rather overwhelming...

 ... so how are we supposed to cut through the bullshit?

-I think we can agree that the main purpose of a protein powders is not to provide you with carbohydrate or fat or creatine, but protein.
+I think we can agree that the main purpose of a protein powder is not to provide you with carbohydrate, fat or creatine, but protein.

 And by calculating the protein per dollar, we've got a measure that we can use to directly compare vegan protein powders to see which delivers the best bang for your buck.